avmgithub/cp4i-mq-samples/02-mtls/README.md

         items:
           - app1.crt
 ```
-This adds the client certificate (from the secret we created earlier) to the queue manager's key database.
+This adds the client certificate (from the secret we created earlier) to the queue manager's truststore.
 It is what allows the queue manager to verify the client.

 #### Create the queue manager

 ```
-oc apply -n cp4i -f qm2-qmgr.yaml
+oc apply -n ibm-mq-poc -f qm2-qmgr.yaml

 ```

 # Set up and run the clients

-We will put, browse and get messages to test the queue manager we just deployed.

-You can copy/paste the commands shown below to a command line, or use these scripts:

-* [run-qm2-client-put.sh](./run-qm2-client-put.sh) to put two test messages to the queue `Q1`.
-* [run-qm2-client-browse.sh](./run-qm2-client-browse.sh) to browse the messages (read them but leave them on the queue).
-* [run-qm2-client-get.sh](./run-qm2-client-get.sh) to get messages (read them and remove them from the queue).
+Now that the queuemanager is running test the put and get messages with your MQ client application.
+Remember to use the app1.p12 and clientkey.jks as your keystore and truststore respectively.

+You also need to set com.ibm.mq.cfg.SSL.outboundSNI system property to HOSTNAME.
+This allows your MQ client to be in sync with the MQ server configuration.

 ## Test the connection

 ### Confirm that the queue manager is running

 ```
-oc get qmgr -n cp4i qm2
+oc get qmgr -n ibm-mq-poc qm2

 ```